-Did you know that practising gratitude improves your mental health?
+Did you know that practicing gratitude improves your mental health?

 Despite our struggles as moms, we do have a lot to be thankful for.

-And practising gratitude is super easy.
+And practicing gratitude is super easy.
 Try these simple gratitude exercises:

 - Write down something you are grateful for.